simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at May 24 2025 2023 UTC.

-Radio Blackout Forecast for May 24-May 26 2025
+Radio Blackout Forecast for May 25-May 27 2025

-              May 24        May 25        May 26
+              May 25        May 26        May 27
 R1-R2           25%           25%           25%
 R3 or greater    5%            5%            5%

-Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over 24-26 May.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 25-27 May.

 ```